thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 Different problems here :

 - Too large mesh resolution.
 No difficulty, just try some different divisors.
 But be careful, to solve the second problem, you will have to edit the script so do it manually, not to overwrite the script with `qucsrflayout --oems-*res-div`. `100` looks good to understand from which edge each line comes.
 - Some really close parallel edges produce really close mesh lines that conflict during the smoothmesh generation.
 To solve this problem, you will have to manually remove some mesh lines and eventually add some.
-It is painful but not so much and not so much error prone.
+It is painful but not so much and not so much error-prone.

 ---

 - The central stub `MS9` is slightly longer than it two adjacent stubs `MS7` and `MS8`.
-To fix the extremity horizontal lines problem, it looks safer to remove `MS9` lines :
+To fix the extremity horizontal lines' problem, it looks safer to remove `MS9` lines :
   ```matlab
   mesh.y = [mesh.y, ...
   	(-33.2952 + 2*metal_res/3), (-33.2952 - metal_res/3), ... % MS7 : MLIN